-Hpa An is a little hidden gem located east of Yangon and it is a MUST see destination on your Myanmar backpacking adventures!
+Hpa An is a little hidden gem located east of Yangon and it’s a MUST see destination on your Myanmar backpacking adventures!

 Hpa An is not usually on everyone’s typical Myanmar route but I can’t recommend this location enough as it ended up being my favorite place to visit in Myanmar.

-I have put this complete guide of the 5 Best Things To Do In Hpa An to help you plan your trip!
+I have put this complete guide of the 5 Best Things To Do In Hpa An to help you plan your trip ahead of time

 5 AWESOME THINGS TO DO IN HPA AN